 The Hub City Bookshop in Spartanburg, SC, is a revolutionary independent bookstore.
 With each book purchased at our store, we and our customers nourish new writers and help launch authors into the literary world.
 That’s because all proceeds from the sale of books fund creative writing education and independent book publishing in our home community.

 Located in the heart of downtown’s Grain District, our store shares the ground floor of the landmark Masonic Temple with Little River Coffee Bar and Cakehead Bakeshop.
 From its windows you look out on historic Morgan Square, the city clock tower, and the statue of the victorious Revolutionary War General Daniel Morgan.
 Operated by the non-profit Hub City Writers Project, the Hub City Bookshop specializes in new releases, regional authors, children’s books, literary fiction, history, and, of course, Hub City Press titles.
-Though we are still new—our doors opened in June 2010—we have have become an important stop for authors on tour.
+Since we opened our doors in June 2010—we have have become an important stop for authors on tour.
 Our event calendar always has a mixture of national touring authors and homegrown talent.
-We also have several monthly series, including Writers' Night Out, Open Mic Night, and the Hub City Book Club—all are welcome to all of our community events!

-When you shop with us, you help send our community’s best young writers to college.
-You help us publish beautiful and important new books.
+When you shop with us, you help us publish beautiful and important new books.
 You participate in bringing a writer-in-residence to our city.
 You underwrite creative writing workshops.
 You help create a cultural hot spot.
 You make our city a literary center of the South.